Legion of Super-Heroes: The New 52 (2011–2015)

 Legion of Super-Heroes was relaunched in September 2011 with issue #1.
 Simultaneously, DC Comics cancelled Adventure Comics and replaced it with a new volume of Legion Lost.
 While Legion of Super-Heroes continued the adventures of the team from that title's previous volume, Legion Lost featured Wildfire, Dawnstar, Timber Wolf, Tyroc, Tellus, Gates and Chameleon Girl.
 The Legion Lost characters are stranded on 21st century Earth during a mission to save the future, and they are forced to remain there after contracting a pathogen that could destroy the 31st century if they returned.
-The Legion Lost series ended with the time-lost Legionnaires still stranded in the 21st century.
+Legion Lost ended with the time-lost Legionnaires still stranded in the 21st century.

 This era of the Legion's publication concluded with issue #23 in August 2013, with the title's cancellation.
 In the final issue, the United Planets disbanded the Legion after a cataclysmic battle with the Fatal Five, and the individual Legionnaires retired to their homeworlds or the Science Police.
 The entire Legion was remobilized to battle Infinitus in the six-issue "Infinitus Saga" in Justice League United, written by Jeff Lemire (December 2014 – May 2015).
 The "Infinitus Saga" featured Brainiac 5 as leader, the return of the Legion Lost team to active Legion status and the inclusion of a number of Legionnaires from other continuities in the Legion's active ranks.